top of page

 Management

 Maurici Lucena Betriu serves as the CEO of Aena, a position he has held since 2018.
-He brings a unique blend of public and private sector experience, underpinned by a strong academic background in economics and finance.
-He holds a bachelor's degree in Economics and Business Science from Pompeu Fabra University in Barcelona, as well as a master’s degree in Economics and Finance from the Banco de España Centre for Monetary and Financial Studies (CEMFI) in Madrid.
-Prior to joining Aena, Maurici Lucena Betriu held senior leadership roles across a diverse range of institutions.
-In the public sector, he served as a member of the Parliament of Catalonia and was appointed Chairman of the European Space Agency.
-In the private sector, he worked at Banco Sabadell, where he served as Director of Equity and Prudential Management and later as Director of Prudential Regulation and Public Policy.
-He has also contributed to academia as an associate professor in the Economics Department at Carlos III University in Madrid and is the author of a book on industrial policy.
-Maurici Lucena Betriu assumed leadership of Aena at a pivotal moment and successfully guided the company through the challenges brought by the COVID-19 pandemic.
-Under his leadership, Aena not only recovered from the collapse in air travel but also exceeded its 2019 performance.
-His tenure has been marked by operational resilience, a focus on efficiency, and continued international expansion.Known for his analytical mindset and deep understanding of both policy and markets, Maurici Lucena Betriu is considered a steady and forward-thinking leader.
-His ability to navigate complex regulatory environments while managing a critical part of national infrastructure reinforces his suitability to lead Aena in the years ahead.
-Given his credentials, public and private sector experience, and proven track record during one of the industry’s most difficult periods, I believe Maurici Lucena Betriu is well-positioned to continue driving Aena’s long-term success.
+He brings a unique blend of public and private sector experience, supported by a strong academic foundation in economics and finance.
+He holds a bachelor’s degree in Economics and Business Science from Pompeu Fabra University in Barcelona, as well as a master’s degree in Economics and Finance from the Banco de España Centre for Monetary and Financial Studies in Madrid.
+Prior to joining Aena, Maurici Lucena Betriu held senior leadership roles across a range of institutions.
+In the public sector, he served as a member of the Parliament of Catalonia and was appointed Chairman of the European Space Agency, where he gained experience navigating complex international and regulatory environments.
+In the private sector, he worked at Banco Sabadell, where he held roles including Director of Equity and Prudential Management and Director of Prudential Regulation and Public Policy, developing a deep understanding of financial systems, regulation, and capital allocation.
+He has also contributed to academia as an associate professor in the Economics Department at Carlos III University in Madrid and is the author of a book on industrial policy, reflecting his broader interest in the intersection of economics, regulation, and long-term strategic development.
+Maurici Lucena Betriu assumed leadership of Aena at a pivotal time and successfully guided the company through the unprecedented disruption caused by the COVID-19 pandemic, overseeing a recovery that not only restored traffic levels but ultimately surpassed pre-pandemic performance.
+Under his leadership, Aena has maintained strong operational discipline, continued to improve efficiency across its airport network, and expanded its international footprint through selective concessions and partnerships.
+His tenure has also been characterized by a balanced approach to navigating regulatory frameworks, managing relationships with airlines, and aligning the company’s strategy with national economic priorities, particularly given the importance of tourism to Spain.
+Maurici Lucena Betriu is often described as analytical, pragmatic, and steady, with the ability to operate effectively at the intersection of politics, regulation, and business.
+His combined experience across government, finance, and infrastructure, along with his proven ability to manage through crisis and recovery, positions him well to continue leading Aena as it balances growth, investment, and regulatory considerations in the years ahead.

 The Numbers